jamii/jamii.github.com/journal.md

 Already spent a few hours on this and it looks like Sam is drowning in linux support requests, so let's just stick with 2.8 for a while.

 And now my sound doesn't work.

+### 2017 Sep 11

+Yesterday I got a basic compiler and parser working and hooked it up the the UI.

+Not super keen on Nom for parsing - code is hard to read and error messages are hard to deal with.
+I tried Pest too, but it was a pain to set up and the documentation is not illuminating.

+Today is a tooling day.
+I'm getting really annoyed by unreliable tools, feature churn and broken muscle memory.
+Pretty much all the main tools I use day-to-day have serious issues.
+I want tools that are reliable and responsive and will still be here in five years time.
+I think the most likely way to achieve that is to avoid monolithic tools as much as possible.
+I shouldn't have to switch editors to get support for a new language.

+I upgraded Ubuntu.
+I was planning to stay on 16.04 for a while longer, but it's getting increasingly hard to build code that relies on having newish header files around.
+Took most of the day, but nothing major seems to have broken.

+Unity has been discontinued and will be replaced by Gnome 3 in November.
+I mostly use it for the nicely animated window manager.
+Some of the window management shortcuts are timing dependent - they do different things depending on whether or not the menu UI popped up in time.
+I used to use i3.
+I still have my old config.
+Switching back is a relief.

+Gnome-terminal takes a couple of seconds to start.
+I often use disposable terminals, so that's annoying. st doesn't support deleting with the delete key.
+Terminology has insane UI.
+Xfce4-terminal starts faster than I can continue typing.
+Alacritty is even faster and feels like it has less typing latency, but it doesn't support mouse scrolling or copy/paste.
+Sakura feels equally fast and doesn't seem to be missing anything obvious.

+### 2017 Sep 12

+Continuing.

+I touch-type, but if I lose position I look at the keyboard.
+Currently I have a US layout but a German keyboard, so this gives me the wrong answer.
+I bought a plastic marker to black out the keys and installed a typing tutor, which I'll practice with on tools days.

+I used emacs for a long time, and then sublime because after a summer holiday I had forgetten 5+ years of emacs knowledge, and then atom for the Julia plugin and now visual studio code for the Rust plugin.
+The latter two are both unpleasant.
+Atom is slow enough that it messes with my typing.
+VSC has a ton of weird bugs like randomly jumping to the end of the file every few minutes, and it wastes a lot of screen space.
+Neither can handle opening the same file in multiple windows.

+What do I want?

+* Low latency, reliable interaction - no pauses for autocomplete or highlighting
+* Multiple cursors
+* Open same file in multiple windows
+* Easy to extend

+Atom:

+* journal - ~20s, unusable, with highlighting off is merely laggy
+* main.rs - typing is ok
+* multiple cursors - yes
+* multiple views - yes, but only within one window
+* other - interactions other than typing feel laggy

+VSC:

+* journal - ~2s, typing is ok
+* main.rs - typing with completions is ok
+* multiple cursors - yes
+* multiple views - only within one window
+* other - some weird interaction bugs eg sometimes randomly jumps to the bottom of the file

+Intellij:

+* journal - even with zero latency mode I can start typing, go make a cup of tea, and still have characters appearing when I get back
+* main.rs - typing on a single line is ok, inserting or deleting lines is ~1s, completions can't keep up with typing

+Brackets:

+* couldn't install - missing crypto libs on ubuntu 17.04

+Howl:

+* journal - opens instantly, highlighting is fast, completions have to be turned off
+* main.rs - lexing broken, typing with completions is laggy, otherwise smooth
+* multiple cursors - no
+* multiple views - only within one window
+* other - really nice ui for commands, completions are fast everywhere except in editor window, outline view is nice but slightly broken for markdown

+Kakoune:

+* journal - ~5s, unusable with highlighting on, typing with completions is laggy, smooth with both off
+* main.rs - opens instantly, typing with completions is laggy
+* multiple cursors - designed around them
+* multiple views - yes, client-server
+* other - really interesting multiple-cursor mechanisms, tries to be self-documenting, like the i3-style unixy extensions, probably high learning curve

+Geany:

+* journal - opens instantly, typing is smooth with highlighting (no completions)
+* main.rs - opens instantly, typing is smooth with highlighting and completions
+* multiple cursors - no
+* multiple views - no

+Textadept:

+* journal - opens instantly, typing is smooth with highlighting (no completions)
+* main.rs - opens instantly, typing is smooth with highlighting (no completions)
+* multiple cursors - as a package which I didn't test
+* multiple views - only within same window, occasionally feel out of sync
+* other - rust module doesn't seem to work at all but generates no error messages

+Neovim:

+* journal - opens instantly, typing is smooth with highlighting (no completions)
+* main.rs - opens instantly, typing is smooth with highlighting (no completions)
+* multiple cursors - as a package which I didn't test
+* multiple views - only within same window (despite client-server arch)
+* other - couldn't get language server plugin installed to test completions, probably high learning curve

+Sublime:

+* journal - opens instantly, typing is smooth (no completions), highlighting is broken
+* main.rs - opens instantly, typing is smooth with highlighting, laggy with completions
+* multiple cursors - the original?
+* multiple views - yes, but you have to explicitly ask for it or you'll get two copies

+Kakoune and Howl are the most promising, but either would need some serious work before being usable.
+I'll stick with VSC for now but try writing an extension for both Kakoune and Howl next week.

+### 2017 Sep 13

+Need to figure out syntax.
+Currently just have 'e a v' but I need to handle creating new entities, and I want to handle chaining attributes and functions too.

+Previous version of Imp just had relations, but for modelling I think it's worth separating into entities and attributes.
+Can treat entity creation as function from args to id, and then use the same syntax for functions in general.

+Just need a way to distinguish between creating to an entity and asking if one exists.

+Didn't really get anywhere - got derailed again with indecision about how to approach this project.

+Poked at more editors in the evening.

+Emacs:

+* journal - opens instantly, scrolling is laggy, typing is smooth with highlighting, laggy if completions are turned on
+* main.rs - opens instantly, typing is smooth with highlighting and completions from racer
+* multiple cursors - as a package which I didn't test
+* multiple views - yes, via emacsclient -t
+* other - keep getting caught in M-x with the modal time-delayed error screen

+I played around a bit with config and extra packages and I'm actually pretty happy with my setup already.

+It's funny how the old muscle memory comes back, but I think I'll probably heavily alter the keys to be more CUA-like.
+It's all very well having a million commands at your fingertips, but I'll probably only remember ten of them and then hit all the rest by accident.
+Not to mention being unable to use any other program if I redevelop that muscle memory.